OpenEvalProject/evals/manuscripts/elife-31596/v2/manuscript.md

 ## Abstract

-10.7554/eLife.31596.001 Magnesium ions (Mg 2+ ) are divalent cations essential for various cellular functions.
-Mg 2+ homeostasis is maintained through Mg 2+ channels such as MgtE, a prokaryotic Mg 2+ channel whose gating is regulated by intracellular Mg 2+ levels.
-Our previous crystal structure of MgtE in the Mg 2+ -bound, closed state revealed the existence of seven crystallographically-independent Mg 2+ -binding sites, Mg1–Mg7.
-The role of Mg 2+ -binding to each site in channel closure remains unknown.
-Here, we investigated Mg 2+ -dependent changes in the structure and dynamics of MgtE using nuclear magnetic resonance spectroscopy.
-Mg 2+ -titration experiments, using wild-type and mutant forms of MgtE, revealed that the Mg 2+ binding sites Mg1, Mg2, Mg3, and Mg6, exhibited cooperativity and a higher affinity for Mg 2+ , enabling the remaining Mg 2+ binding sites, Mg4, Mg5, and Mg7, to play important roles in channel closure.
-This study revealed the role of each Mg 2+ -binding site in MgtE gating, underlying the mechanism of cellular Mg 2+ homeostasis.
+Magnesium ions (Mg2+) are divalent cations essential for various cellular functions.
+Mg2+ homeostasis is maintained through Mg2+ channels such as MgtE, a prokaryotic Mg2+ channel whose gating is regulated by intracellular Mg2+ levels.
+Our previous crystal structure of MgtE in the Mg2+-bound, closed state revealed the existence of seven crystallographically-independent Mg2+-binding sites, Mg1–Mg7.
+The role of Mg2+-binding to each site in channel closure remains unknown.
+Here, we investigated Mg2+-dependent changes in the structure and dynamics of MgtE using nuclear magnetic resonance spectroscopy.
+Mg2+-titration experiments, using wild-type and mutant forms of MgtE, revealed that the Mg2+ binding sites Mg1, Mg2, Mg3, and Mg6, exhibited cooperativity and a higher affinity for Mg2+, enabling the remaining Mg2+ binding sites, Mg4, Mg5, and Mg7, to play important roles in channel closure.
+This study revealed the role of each Mg2+-binding site in MgtE gating, underlying the mechanism of cellular Mg2+ homeostasis.

 ## Introduction